 Other factors, such as regular drone attacks, multiple military interventions in regions where AQ affiliates operate have played a key role in the disruption of the core of the organization, and the set-backs for its affiliates in East Africa and the Sahel.

 Al-Qaida is strongly stigmatized and isolated globally, as well as locally, in most regions it operates.
 Yet, the multiple splinter groups that emerged as a result of its various affiliates (also targets in the regime) were able to effectively recruit locally and globally throughout the episode, indicating that it still commands appeal in the regions it operates.

-UN designations have begun to reflect changes within AQ, but the groups’ own actions and their repercussions appeared to play a more important role in their degree of stigmatization the group (attacks on Muslims, criminal activities, theological differences, destruction of cultural heritage, attacks on soft targets in the developing world in the case of Al-Qaida core and, in the case of ISIL, military victories, and effective use of the media).
+UN designations began to reflect changes within AQ, but the groups’ own actions and their repercussions appeared to play a more important role in their degree of stigmatization of the group (attacks on Muslims, criminal activities, theological differences, destruction of cultural heritage, attacks on soft targets in the developing world in the case of Al-Qaida core and, in the case of ISIL, military victories, and effective use of the media).

 Increase in corruption and criminality, increase in human rights violations, humanitarian consequences, strengthening instruments of the security apparatus of senders, harmful effects on neighboring states, increase in international regulatory capacity in different issue domains, increase in international enforcement capacity in different issue domains, significant administrative burden on implementing states, human rights implications for sending states.